Logistics

 Student Organizations and Journals

 There are many voluntary student organizations at the law school, all of which will be soliciting members during the early weeks of the academic year.
-A Student Organizations and Journals Fair will be held in September.
+A Student Activities and Journals Fair will be held in September.

 Many graduate students are also involved with the publication of the Harvard International Law Journal.
 One of many student-run journals at the law school, the International Law Journal features scholarly articles on topics in international law as well as student-written notes and book reviews.